sgnus-etp/NUS-GHCP-Enablement/README.md

 Extract valuable insights from in-house enterprise research knowledge base, external research papers, datasets, and other sources with GitHub Copilot's assistance in developing text mining and analysis tools.

+##### Example Scenario:
+Imagine you are a researcher trying to find out about research done both in-house within your enterprise and externally.
+You need to gather detailed information about these research projects, including methodologies, results, and potential applications.
+GitHub Copilot can assist you in quickly locating and summarizing relevant research papers, repositories, and other resources.

+##### Example Prompt:

+"Assume you are a researcher.
+You are tasked with finding out about research done both in-house within your enterprise and externally.
+Do the following:
+Search for relevant research papers and repositories related to your Topic of study.
+Summarize the methodologies, results, and potential applications of these research projects.
+Provide detailed information about the key findings and how they can be applied to your current research.
+Suggest further readings and resources to deepen your understanding of the topic."

 https://github.com/user-attachments/assets/7e534741-bc48-4b0d-8530-80120152d239

 https://github.com/user-attachments/assets/ea2021b8-63bc-4ced-a3fb-9313a37f28cf